Sidney Crosby Game Preview: Penguins vs. Lightning

 Crosby Stats vs. the Lightning

-- On the defensive side, the Lightning are conceding 81 total goals (3.5 per game) which ranks 30th in the league.
+- On defense, the Lightning are conceding 93 total goals (3.6 per game) which ranks 31st in the NHL.

 |2023-2024 Season